 The Department of Transportation and Public Facilities (DOTPF) and the Alaska Energy Authority (AEA) administers the TIDSRA which was created by law in 2002.
 The program currently includes University of Alaska revenue bonds, seven municipalities' general obligation bonds, and two electric associations' revenue bonds.
 The program provides for 100% reimbursement of a limited number of municipal transportation and infrastructure related projects.
 The underlying municipal bonds are issued as either general obligation bonds or utility revenue bonds providing the ultimate source of payment commitment.
 This was a one-time authorization and no additional authorizations have been proposed.
-Other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022 budgets and was not included in the fiscal year 2023 budget proposal of the Governor.
+Other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022 budgets.

-While the SDRP and the TIDSRA have been partially funded or not funded in fiscal years 2020-2022, the statutorily allowed reimbursements are still reflected as state subject to appropriation obligations in current year balances and future year payment commitments within this publication.
+While the SDRP and the TIDSRA have been partially funded or not funded in fiscal years 2020-2022, the statutorily allowed reimbursements are still reflected as state subject to appropriation obligations in historical fiscal year balances and future year payment commitments within this publication.
+The fiscal year 2023 budget included a fully funded SDRP and TIDSRA, and in addition, appropriations to offset prior year reductions in the SDRP in fiscal year 2017 and in fiscal years 2020 through 2022.

-At June 30, 2021, state supported municipal debt was approximately \$580.0 million as shown in Table 1.1.
+At June 30, 2022, state supported municipal debt was approximately \$457.0 million as shown in Table 1.1.